 The Boulder County Housing Authority is responding to the rapidly rising need for an increased supply of affordable housing across all of our communities.
 We seek to build high quality, environmentally sustainable neighborhoods that welcome our clients home.

-Amid skyrocketing housing prices in Boulder County and along the Front Range, the City of Lafayette and Boulder County are collaborating on a proposal to create a neighborhood of affordable homes that will help the city and the county reach their goals for addressing the region’s lack of housing affordability in the years ahead.
+Amid skyrocketing housing prices in Boulder County and along the Front Range, Boulder County is collaborating with partners on a proposal to create Willoughby Corner, an east Lafayette neighborhood of about 400 affordable homes and market-rate for-sale homes that will help the City of Lafayette and Boulder County reach their goals for addressing the region’s lack of housing affordability in the years ahead.

 The proposed housing site is a 24-acre parcel located just southwest of the intersection of 120th Street and East Emma Street in Lafayette.
-Boulder County and the City of Lafayette purchased the property for $3.5 million from Flatirons Community Church, a strong supporter of affordable housing.
 An intergovernmental agreement is in place between the City of Lafayette and Boulder County dedicating the land for the creation of deed-restricted, permanently-below-market-rate homes, to include both rental and ownership options.
-For additional information, please see www.lafayettehousing.org.
+For additional information and to sign up for updates, please see www.WilloughbyCorner.org.

 - Twin Lakes (Gunbarrel) Affordable Housing: What We Know and Don’t Know